-Earlier this spring, you probably saw some lurid television promotions about “a true story that hasn’t happened yet.”
-It was all part of the marketing promotion for a BBC Science and Discovery Channel docudrama called “Super-Volcano,” followed by the documentary, “Supervolcano: The Truth About Yellowstone.”
+In the Spring of 2006, a BBC Science and Discovery Channel docudrama called “Super-Volcano” was followed by the documentary, “Supervolcano: The Truth About Yellowstone.”
 For all of its doomsday atmosphere, “SuperVolcano” may just be the best thing that’s happened to Yellowstone – free publicity and lots of it.
 “We’re getting great public interest in the geology and geothermal features of the park,” said Hank Hesler, park geologist.
 “Public reaction has been very positive, because people want to learn more.”

 All of Yellowstone’s geysers, hot springs, mud pots and other geothermal features are directly related to a vast magma chamber, deep under the park.
 The heat from that magma chamber drives all of Yellowstone’s geothermal features, Hesler said.
 Periodically, about every 600,000 years or so, said Hesler, all that energy in the magma chamber breaks loose in a “supervolcano.”
 Past eruptions were 2.1 million years ago, 1.2 million years ago and 640,000 years ago.
 The three eruptions, respectively, were about 6,000, 700 and 2,500 times larger than the May 18, 1980 eruption of Mt.
 St. Helens in Washington State.

-The program aired last March in the British Isles and in April in the United States.
+The program aired in March in 2006 in the British Isles and in April in the United States.

 “This is a dynamic environment,” said Hesler, “and it is changing all the time.
 As often as I look at our geothermal features, I’m always seeing something new.”
 That was proved once again in late May, when the Steamboat Geyser – Yellowstone’s tallest and most unpredictable geyser – erupted for the first time since 2003.
 According to park records, the geyser has erupted more times in the past five years than it has since the 1980s.
 There’s nothing static about Yellowstone’s geothermal features, Hesler said.
 As a result, the concept of “normal” activity is broad, rather than narrow, he said.